Mode of transportation

 Types of Trains

 High-speed trains in Europe can be found in Western Europe and the newer generation of trains can go as fast as +300Km/h.
 In comparison, China’s latest generation of high-speed trains can also travel at +300km/h.
 Also, there are more high-speed trains and tracks in China and the rest of the world combined.
 In the December 2016 and August 2017, I took high-speed trains in North-East and Southern China.
 They were both inexpensive and comfortable.
-If you are going to ride a train China, make sure you purchase a ticket with an agent or a hotel.
-Buying tickets at train stations will be difficult if you don’t speak Chinese and without any Chinese document, you would not be able to access the automated ticket machines.
+If you are going to ride a train China, make sure you purchase a ticket with an agent or at a hotel.
+Buying tickets at train stations will be difficult if you don’t speak Chinese and without any Chinese document, you won’t be able to access the automated ticket machines.

 If you have time, travel with a slower train such as InterCity or Local will save you money.
 Of course, the trade-off is time.

-Web resources and online booking sites
+Web resources and online train booking sites

 The Man in Seat 61 — this is an excellent and comprehensive site on rail travel.
 Mark Smith, the owner of the site is a passionate train traveller.
 The site contains lots of great information and it also has links for you to purchase your tickets.